ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - cannot be used for a predictive analytics model

 Azure HDInsight: Process *massive amounts of data* with managed Hadoop clusters in the cloud.
+- Provide a cloud service that makes it easy, fast, and cost-effective to analyse *streaming data*.
 - open-source analytics service
 - run open-source frameworks and create cluster as Apache (Spark, Hadoop, Kafa, HBase, Storm), and Machine learning services
 - supports a broad range of scenarios such as --ETL, data warehousing, machine learning, and IoT--.

-Azure Databricks: Integrate this collaborative Apache Spark-based analytics service with other big data services in Azure.
+Azure Databricks:
-- a fast, easy-to-use Apache Spark-based big data analytics service designed for data engineering
+- a fast, easy-to-use Apache Spark-based big data analytics service designed for data engineering, working with other big data services in Azure.
 - Python, Scala, R, Java, and SQL
 - data science frameworks and libraries: TensorFlow, PyTorch, and scikit-learn.